awslabs/fhir-works-on-aws-persistence-facade/README.md

 For more details about the Integration Transform and how to set it up, please refer to [here](https://github.com/aws-samples/fhir-hl7v2-integration-transform)

-To use and deploy `fhir-works-on-aws-persistence-facade` (with the other 'out of the box' components) please follow the overall [README in the API branch](https://github.com/awslabs/fhir-works-on-aws-deployment/tree/api).
+To use and deploy `fhir-works-on-aws-persistence-facade` (with the other 'out of the box' components) please follow the overall [README in the API branch of the deployment package](https://github.com/awslabs/fhir-works-on-aws-deployment/tree/api).

 ## Usage

 For usage please add this package to your `package.json` file and install as a dependency.
-For usage examples please see the deployment component's [package.json](https://github.com/awslabs/fhir-works-on-aws-deployment/blob/mainline/package.json)
+For usage examples please see the deployment component's [package.json](https://github.com/awslabs/fhir-works-on-aws-deployment/blob/api/package.json)

 ## Dependency tree